rwtodd/Cmdlet.Get-DDate/Docs-en-US/Get-DDate.md

 ## OUTPUTS

-### String
-Unless the command is run with `-AsObject`, a formatted string is returned.

-### System.Object
+### RWTodd.DiscordianDate.Date
-When run with `-AsObject`, an object is returned with properties for aspects of the Discordian date.
+An object is returned with properties for aspects of the Discordian date.

 ## NOTES